stuartstein777/solution-notes/aoc2016-day8-notes.md

 ![Image of rotating a row](https://github.com/stuartstein777/solution-notes/blob/main/fig3.png)

-But when you see the new row positions with the numbers above them its obvious we don't need to do any rotations at all.
+But when you see the new row positions with the numbers above them its obvious I don't need to do any rotations at all.
 Given a row of 8 pixels, a rotation of 5 is just splitting the row into the last 5 and the first 3 and swapping them.
 To handle cases where the rotation value is larger than the width of the row you can just mod it by the row width.